Graph Signal Processing over a Probability Space of Shift Operators: Distribution of shifts and the graph Fourier transform

+for any $g\in L^2(\mathcal{X}\times [n])$.
 Note that $\set{u_{\bX,i}\given (\bX,i)\in \mathcal{X}\times [n]}$ are the kernels of the integration.
 However, unlike GSP, they are not pair-wise orthogonal for different $\bX$.
 Intuitively, the Fourier transform should contain spectral information w.r.t.\ all the operators $\bX$ in the family $\mathcal{X}$.
-Therefore, in \cref{defn:dbn}, we enlarge the ``frequency domain'' as compared with classical GSP, and hence the Hilbert space $L^2(\mathcal{X}\times [n])$ is used as the codomain of the Fourier transform.
+Therefore, in \cref{defn:dbn}, we compute a family of invertible transformations in parallel as compared with classical GSP, and hence the Hilbert space $L^2(\mathcal{X}\times [n])$ is used as the codomain of the Fourier transform.
 To ensure recovery of the original signal, we need to re-group the signals in the spectral domain by taking a ``weighted average'' (more precisely, an integral), and this leads to $\calF^{\dagger}_\mathcal{X}$.

 Regarding $\calF_\mathcal{X}$ and $\calF^{\dagger}_\mathcal{X}$, the following observations can be verified directly from the definitions and we omit the proof.

 \begin{Lemma} \begin{enumerate}[(a)] \item $\calF_{\mathcal{X}}$ and $\calF^{\dagger}_\mathcal{X}$ are both well-defined. \item (Left inverse) $\calF^{\dagger}_{\mathcal{X}} \circ \calF_\mathcal{X}$ is the identity map on $L^2(V)$. \item (Parseval's identity) $\norm{f}_{L^2(V)} = \norm{\calF_{\mathcal{X}}(f)}_{L^2(\mathcal{X}\times[n])}$ for each graph signal $f\in L^2(V)$. \end{enumerate} \end{Lemma}